Chadtech/elmish-wasm/readme.md

   (func $addTwo (param i32 i32) (result i32)
     get_local 0
     get_local 1
-    i32.add)
+    i32.add
+  )
-  (export "addTwo" (func $addTwo)))
+  (export "addTwo" (func $addTwo))
+)
 ```

 Reading that code line by line, it goes something like this..

 ```
-Theres a function called addTwo, it takes two int parameters and returns and int.
+Theres a function called addTwo it takes two int parameters and returns and int.
-First it gets the first parameter, then it gets the second parameter, and thenthen it adds the parameters.
+First it gets the first parameter, then it gets the second parameter, and then it adds the parameters.
-Export addTwo into JavaScript world and name it "addTwo"."
+Export addTwo into JavaScript world and name it "addTwo".
 ```

 So to start small, lets make something that merely looks like Elm- we will call it "Elmish"- and compile it to wat.
 I imagine an Elmish program that compiles to the wat code above looking like this: